jnidzwetzki/bboxdb/doc/network.md

 Result-Types:

+* Type 0x00 - Helo result
-* Type 0x00 - Operation Success - no package body
+* Type 0x01 - Operation Success - no package body
-* Type 0x01 - Operation Success - with details in the body
+* Type 0x02 - Operation Success - with details in the body
-* Type 0x02 - Operation Error - no package body
+* Type 0x03 - Operation Error - no package body
-* Type 0x03 - Operation Error - with details in the body
+* Type 0x04 - Operation Error - with details in the body
-* Type 0x04 - Result of the List tables call
+* Type 0x05 - Result of the List tables call
-* Type 0x05 - A result that contains a tuple
+* Type 0x06 - A result that contains a tuple
-* Type 0x06 - Start multiple tuple result
+* Type 0x07 - Start multiple tuple result
-* Type 0x07 - End multiple tuple result
+* Type 0x08 - End multiple tuple result

 ### Body for response type = 0x01/0x03 (Success/Error with details)